Mastergamer433/Mastergamer433/README.md

-Hi, im Mastergamer433
+Hi, im Mastergamer433 a guy that likes programming.
-i am a beginner programmer.
+I am an intermediate programmer.
-you can contact me at twitter(https://www.twitter.com/Mastergamer43/), Mail(contact@mastergamer433.com) but reply to email max 6 times per month so if you want to have a reply very soon so contact me on twitter
+You can contact me at twitter(https://www.twitter.com/Mastergamer43/), Mail(teknikgillaren@gmail.com).

+If you wanna collaborate on something contact me on discord and not Twitter or email my discord is: Mastergamer433#5762